Acknowledgement

 1. British The act of acknowledging; admission; avowal; owning; confession.

-2. British The act of owning or recognizing in a particular character or relationship; recognition as regards the existence, authority, truth, or genuineness.
+2. British The act of owning or recognising in a particular character or relationship; recognition as regards the existence, authority, truth, or genuineness.

 3. British An award or other expression or token of appreciation.